sarahoco014/Software_Design_Methodologies/software_design_methodologies.md

 A class diagram would be most useful in Object-Oriented Design.
 This is due to the class-diagram's ability to depict the static structure of an application, the relationships between classes, and the structural and behavioural characteristics of the objects of a class.

+Class diagrams are not as useful in Structured Design since it focuses on splitting a large system into smaller elements which is more suited to the use of flowcharts and data flow diagrams.
+Similarly, Function Oriented Design focuses more heavily on the function of a system.

 4. What are the four pillars of object oriented programming?
 Give a single-sentence description of each.